 Does the $10 per month gift limit apply to each lobbyist in a Lobbying Firm or Organization Lobbyist, or does it apply to all the lobbyists collectively?

 The $10 gift limit is an aggregate limit.
 It applies to the total value of all gifts from the lobbying entity and all the lobbyists in that entity.
 For example, two lobbyists in the same Lobbying Firm may not both purchase $10 meals for the same City Official in the same month.

 It depends.
-Lobbyists, Lobbying Firms, and Organization Lobbyists are subject to the $10 per month dollar limits with regard to the value of gifts they give to City Officials.
+Lobbyists, Lobbying Firms, and Organization Lobbyists are subject to the $10 per month limit with regard to any gifts they give to City Officials.
 There is an exemption, however, for events that are held for non-profit entities.
 Because of this exemption, a lobbyist, Lobbying Firm, or Organization Lobbyist may provide a City Official with admission to any event held for a non-profit entity without implicating the Lobbying Ordinance’s $10 limit.
-Note, however, that City Officials are still subject to gift limits and reporting requirements under the Ethics Ordinance.
+Note, however, that City Officials are still subject to a separate gift limit and reporting requirements under the Ethics Ordinance.

-Under the City's Lobbying Ordinance, Lobbying Firms and Organization Lobbyists may give City Officials tickets to non-profit events without counting the tickets toward the $10 gift threshold or reporting them on a Quarterly Disclosure Report.
+Under the City's Lobbying Ordinance, Lobbying Firms and Organization Lobbyists may give City Officials tickets to non-profit events without counting the tickets toward the $10 gift limit or triggering any disclosure obligations.
 Under the Ethics Ordinance, however, City Officials who attend such events may be receiving a "gift."
-Although the state's gift rules for tickets to fundraising events do not directly impact lobbying entities, these entities should be mindful that such tickets could expose City Officials to gift limit issues and reporting obligations.
+Although the state's gift rules for tickets to fundraising events do not directly impact lobbying entities, these entities should be mindful that such tickets could expose City Officials to gift limit issues and disclosure obligations.
 Contact the Ethics Commission for additional assistance.